 This post may contain affiliate links, such as Amazon and Shop My, that I may earn from qualifying links.
 This means I’ll receive a commission if you purchase through my links, but never fear, because it means no extra cost to you.
 Please read full disclosure for more information.

 What You Will Learn In This Episode:

-- to be aware of how many disposable cosmetic items we use
+- how many disposable cosmetic items we use

-- that there are more sustainable alternatives to makeup remover wipes
+- there are more sustainable alternatives to makeup remover wipes

 Q tips, cotton buds for my fellow Aussies, mascara wands, and tissues.
 Oh my god, the tissues.
 And the worst thing is that it tortures me, the amount of single use products we seem to rely on at work.

 As makeup artists, and in our homes as well.
 Just as makeup wearers.
 When I heard about the Makeup Eraser, I thought two things.
 First of all, Nah, there’s no way that this product can actually do what it claims, and two, I’ve got to try one.